kwilteam/kwil-js/MIGRATING.md

 const publicKey = await Utils.recoverSecp256k1PubKey(signer);
 ```

-### Get Account Identified by Public Key, Returned as Bytes
+### Get Account Identified by Public Key, Public Keys Returned as Bytes

 In the old version, accounts were identified by Ethereum Wallets.
 Now, they are identified by public keys (Secp256k1 or ED25519).
+Public keys can be represented by a Hex string or bytes (Uint8Array).
+If using a NEAR public key, you may also pass the Base58 encoded public key with the "ed25519:" prefix.

-Also, the public key returned from getAccount is now in bytes.
+When returned from the server, public keys will always be represented as a Uint8Array.

 #### Old Version